-The Boon Grass, Stem & Twig is a breath of fresh air to the drying rack world, and you may be happy to have this stylish contender on your kitchen counter.
-The blades of grass can hold various items, like bottles and breast pump parts.
-The Stem and Twig accessories hold nipples, bottle rings, and other little bits, leaving more room for more oversized items on the grass.
-Water drains and collects into the lower tray.
-This rack is not dishwasher safe, but cleaning by hand is not too bad.
-Simply remove the blades of grass from the base and wash with warm soapy water.
-Once the days of bottles pass, use this rack to dry everyday toddler dishware.
+The Boon Grass, Stem & Twig is a breath of fresh air in the drying rack world with its stylish and fun design.
+The blades of grass easily hold items like bottles and breast pump parts.
+The Stem and Twig accessories hold nipples, bottle rings, and smaller bits, leaving room for oversized items on the grass.
+Water drains and collects into the lower tray away from the drying items.
+The rack is handwash only by removing the grass blades from the base and washing with warm soapy water.
+Once your bottle days are behind you, you can use this rack to dry toddler dishware in style.

-Water drains to the tray below, and it is out of sight, thanks to the grass.
-However, as the saying goes: "Out of sight, Out of mind," that standing water can be easily forgotten and not regularly cleaned, creating a breeding ground for bacteria.
-Luckily, remembering to clean this product frequently will avoid this issue.
-We recommend the Boon Grass to those who do not mind hand-washing the rack and accessories, and only use a minimal number of bottles daily as it offers medium capacity.
-If you fancy this product yet want more capacity, check out the larger-size, sister product, Boon Lawn, as well as the Boon Poke, a similar accessory that we think you'll appreciate.
+This rack is not dishwasher safe, but cleaning by hand isn't a chore.
+Water drains to the tray below, where it remains out of sight and unable to touch the drying parts above.
+However, with this "Out of sight, Out of mind" design, the standing water can easily be forgotten, creating a breeding ground for bacteria.
+Regular cleaning of this product will help avoid this issue, and a good habit might be cleaning it every time you scrub a sink full of bottles.
+We recommend the Boon Grass to those who don't mind hand-washing and only use minimal bottles as it only offers medium capacity.
+If you fancy this product but want more drying space, the larger Boon Lawn and the Boon Poke are both worth a look-see.

 The Prince Lionheart Deluxe offers an organizational layout with specific locations for bottles, nipples, bottle rings, and slots on top for utensils and straws.
-Once the bottle days pass, use this rack to air dry sippy cups and snack containers.
+Once the bottle days pass, you can use this rack to air dry sippy cups and snack containers.

 Why You Should Trust Us